 Things to keep you occupied

-The Government has announced a new NHS Volunteer Responder Scheme to support the national coronavirus response, there are a variety of roles including some tasks that people can do whilst self-isolating.
+The NHS Volunteer Responder Scheme has been setup to support the national coronavirus response, there are a variety of roles including some tasks that people can do whilst self-isolating.
 For more information please go to https://www.goodsamapp.org/nhs

 In addition to Skype and FaceTime, you can keep in touch with people remotely using Zoom, which allows you to ‘meet’ online with multiple people who are in different places at the same time click here for more information